 The Policy applies to all Company data subjects, including also its suppliers, employees in all Company business areas/locations, former employees, temporary workers, other contractors, volunteers and third parties authorised by them to exercise their data subject rights, collectively named in this Policy as ‘data subject’.

 The maintenance and the timely update of this Policy are responsibilities of the Data Protection Officer (‘DPO’).The overall responsibility for ensuring that personal data is being processed in a lawful and correct manner rest with the DPO and Privacy Team.

 This Policy is non-contractual and does not form part of the terms and conditions of any employment or other contract.
 BookBeam may amend this Policy at any time (without consultation).
-The Policy will be regularly reviewed to ensure that it meets legal requirements and relevant guidance published by the Estonian Data Protection Inspectorate (And mekaitseInspektsioon).
-When reissued, the main changes will be listed in the Document History part of this Policy.

 All Company employees are expected to adhere to this Policy, as well as any other related policies and/or guidelines, as these may become available from time to time.